Daksha yajna: Death of Sati

-Sati came to know about the grand yajna organised by her father, and asked Shiva to attend the yajna.
+Sati learned of the grand yajna organised by her father, and asked Shiva to attend the yajna.
 Shiva refused her request, saying that it was inappropriate to attend a function without being invited.
-He reminded her that they had not being invited intentionally.
-Sati was of the notion that there was no need for them to have received an invitation in order to attend, as she was Daksha’s favourite daughter, and no formality existed between them.
+He reminded her that they had not been invited intentionally.
+Sati was of the notion that there was no need for them to receive an invitation in order to attend, as she was Daksha’s favourite daughter, and no formality existed between them.
 She constantly pleaded with Shiva to let her attend the ceremony, and turned a deaf ear to her husband's reasoning.
 Relenting, Shiva allowed Sati to go to her parents' home, along with his followers, including Nandi, to attend the ceremony, but refused to accompany her.

-Upon arriving, Sati tried to meet her parents and sisters; Daksha was arrogant, and avoided interacting with Sati.
+Upon arriving, Sati tried to meet her parents and sisters; Daksha was arrogant and avoided interacting with Sati.
 He repeatedly snubbed her in front of all the dignitaries, but Sati maintained her composure.
 Because of Sati’s persistence in trying to meet him, Daksha reacted vehemently, insulting her in front of all the other guests at the ceremony, to which she had not been invited.
 He called Shiva an atheist, and a cremation ground dweller.
-As planned, he took advantage of the situation, and continued shouting repugnant words against Shiva.
+As planned, he took advantage of the situation and continued shouting repugnant words against Shiva.
 Sati felt deep remorse for not listening to her beloved husband.
 Daksha’s disdain towards her, and especially her husband Shiva, in front of all the guests, was growing each moment she stood there.
 The shameless humiliation of her and her beloved eventually became too much for her to bear.

-She cursed Daksha for acting so atrociously toward her and Shiva, and reminded him that his haughty behaviour had blinded his intellect.
-She cursed him, and warned that the wrath of Shiva would destroy him and his kingdom.
+She cursed Daksha for acting so atrociously toward her and Shiva, reminding him that his haughty behaviour had blinded his intellect.
+She cursed him, warning that the wrath of Shiva would destroy him and his kingdom.
 Unable to bear further humiliation, Sati took her own life by jumping into the sacrificial fire.
 Other versions of the legend state that Sati, losing all control over her anger, takes upon the form of Adi Shakti or Durga, and curses Daksha to fall to ruin.
-She immolates her body using her own energy, and returns to the Sarvaloka.
+She immolates her body using her own energy and returns to the Sarvaloka.
 The onlookers tried to save her, but it was too late.
 They were only able to retrieve the half-burnt body of Sati.

 The Nandi and the accompanying Bhutaganas left the yajna place after the incident.
 Nandi cursed the participants, and Bhrigu reacted by cursing the Bhutaganas back.